thinkloop/memoizerific/README.md

 ## Principles
 There are many memoization libs available for JavaScript.
 Some of them have specialized use-cases, such as memoizing file-system access or server async requests.
 While others, such as this one, tackle the more general case of memoizing standard synchronous functions.
-Some criteria to look for when shopping for such a lib:
+Some criteria to look for when shopping for a lib like this:

 - **Support for multiple arguments**
 - **Support for complex arguments**: Including large arrays, complex objects, arrays-within-objects, objects-within-arrays, and any object structure, not just primitives like strings or numbers.